 Amazon in case you transfer your Kindle to another person or lose your device.
-Popular Highlights at http://kindle.amazon.com.

 Using Bookmarks

 Although Kindle automatically saves your place whenever you stop reading, you may also want to add additional bookmarks to a book, PDF document, or personal document.
 You can place a bookmark at any location, and you can have multiple bookmarks in whatever book you are reading.
 When you add a bookmark, it is associated with the first location on the page.
 If you change text size, the bookmark will still be associated with that location.
 You can return to a bookmarked location at any time.